SentinelError/SentinelError/README.md

 - 👋 Hi, I’m @SentinelError
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning computer science engineering at AISAT.
+- 🌱 I have completed my graduate course in Computer Science and Engineering.
 I am also learning a little bit about game dev from XAMK
 - 💞️ I’m looking to collaborate at the moment.
 In the near future, I hope to help in making an indie game
 - 📫 How to reach me, please contact me at my email rkgva2001@gmail.com